BiancaDavey/PortfolioSite/src/content/projects/nested/digital-art.md

 A BG3 mod providing custom dice skins with an aurora borealis theme.
 Digital art made with Adobe Photoshop.

-Click to view the dice mod <a href="https://www.nexusmods.com/baldursgate3/mods/2158">dice mod</a>.
+Click to view the <a href="https://www.nexusmods.com/baldursgate3/mods/2158">dice mod</a>.